-In order to understand how Data Protection displays event participants you must first understand how mail flows are managed.
+In order to understand how Data Protection (DataMinder) displays event participants you must first understand how mail flows are managed.

-When an email is created it can comprise of entries for TO: CC: or BCC: TO and CC: entries are visible to the recipient but the BCC are not.
+In practice, when an email is created it can comprise of entries for TO: CC: or BCC: TO and CC: entries are visible to the recipient but the BCC are not.
 In the context of Microsoft Exchange as the mail server host, the mechanics of this process are as follows:

 When an Exchange Server encounters an events the MTA (Message Transfer Agent) breaks the message down into two recipient lists.
 P1 Recipients (The Actual Recipients) and and P2 Recipients (The Display Envelope).
 The P1 recipient list is used for mail delivery and the P2 recipient list is displayed to the recipients.
 If the event was captured at the point of processing you could assume that P1 = To+CC+BCC, however mail flow is often much more complex.